 Experience the madness of the Venice Beach boardwalk

-Love it or hate it, hanging out on the boardwalk tops the list of things to do in Venice Beach (and perhaps all of Los Angeles).
+Love it or hate it, hanging out on the boardwalk tops the list of Venice Beach attractions (and perhaps all of Los Angeles).
 Its craziness is just one of those things you just have to experience once in your life!

 The Venice Beach Boardwalk is dotted with souvenir shops, eateries, kinda sketchy looking medical marijuana dispensaries, and miscellaneous street vendors.
 It stretches for a mile on the paved Ocean Front Walk, but the busiest part goes from North Venice Boulevard to Park Avenue.